jmcabo/iphoneMatic/README.md

 It also extracts:

     * Images and videos
-    * Whatsapp Images and videos
+    * Whatsapp images, videos and audios.
-    * Whatsapp Chats in HTML and txt with embedded images, stickers, videos and thumbnails.
+    * Whatsapp Chats in HTML and txt with embedded images, stickers, videos, audios and thumbnails.
     * Contacts as .VCF
     * Notes as individual .TXTs